Yangquan Shanxi, China Travel Guide

 Minimize your environmental footprint by reducing waste and conserving resources.

-Be mindful of water and energy usage in where you're staying and elsewhere.
+Conserve water and power usage in where you're staying and elsewhere.

 Treat locals with courtesy and patience, fostering positive interactions.